Trigger (guitar): Legacy

 During his process with the IRS in 1991, Nelson was worried that Trigger could be auctioned off, stating: "When Trigger goes, I'll quit".
 He asked his daughter, Lana, to take the guitar from the studio before any IRS agent got there, and bring it to him in Maui.
-Nelson's attorney, Joel Katz, then hid the guitar in his house until the singers' debt was paid in 1993.
+Nelson's attorney, Joel Katz, then hid the guitar in his house until the singer's debt was paid off in 1993.

 In his book, The Tao of Willie: A Guide to Happiness in Your Heart, Nelson described the influence of the guitar in his style: "One of the secrets to my sound is almost beyond explanation.
 My battered old Martin guitar, Trigger, has the greatest tone I've ever heard from a guitar. ...
 If I picked up the finest guitar made this year and tried to play my solos exactly the way you heard them on the radio or even at last night's show, I'd always be a copy of myself and we'd all end up bored.
 But if I play an instrument that is now a part of me, and do it according to the way that feels right for me ...
 I'll always be an original".

 In 2015, Rolling Stone Films presented a documentary, Mastering the Craft: Trigger, which depicts the story of the guitar.
 Directed by David Chamberlin and narrated by Woody Harrelson, the film features interviews with Nelson, his biographer Joe Nick Patoski, harmonicist Mickey Raphael, and singer Jerry Jeff Walker.

 Due to Trigger's impact within the music industry, Martin Guitars produced the Willie Nelson Limited Edition N-20WN in 1998.